IOTechSystems/support-alarms-docs/docs/api/graphql/router-schema.md

 <td valign="top">[<a href="#action">Action</a>!]</td>
 <td>

-associated actions to where to route the alarm
+Associated actions to where to route the alarm

 </td>
 </tr>